 Price

-incl. vat, excl.
+300 € incl. vat, excl. shipping & customs

 Delivery within ca. 7 days

 This vibrant painting showcases a close-up view of blooming chrysanthemums, elegantly rendered in rich greens and soft whites.
 The expressive brush strokes bring a sense of movement and life to the floral composition, while a backdrop of golden text adds an intriguing layer, hinting at the historic significance of these flowers in Chinese culture.
 The interplay of colors and textures creates a harmonious balance, making this artwork a striking focal point.
-This painting would beautifully enhance a variety of interior spaces.
-Consider placing it in a living room or dining area to infuse energy and warmth.
-Its vivid colors and meaningful context would also work well in an office space, promoting a productive atmosphere.
-Additionally, it can be a captivating addition to a hallway or entryway, welcoming guests with its charm.

 I was inspired by the history and symbolism of the Chrysanthemum flowers.
 The first chrysanthemums were cultivated in China centuries ago.
 It has appeared in ancient Chinese writings as early as 15th century BC and was used as an herbal remedy.
 Its boiled roots were believed to provide headache relief, and the sprouts and petals were eaten in salads.
 The Chinese city of Chu-Hsien was named after the chrysanthemum and literally means “Chrysanthemum City.”
 From China, the chrysanthemum made its way over to Japan. | The artwork is made with bees wax and pigments on a wooden panel. | The artwork was exhibited in Bologna (Italy) and in the Flower Art Museum (Netherlands). | The artwork is ready to hang.